mentalrob/BannerlordFirewall/Readme.md

 ### Some Notes

 This worked for Persistent Empires quite good. **But it might not be the case for you since this mitigates application layer attacks**

+### Donation

+If you find this mod useful you can donate some $$$ using https://www.patreon.com/avrasiacommunity